XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ### NFTokenTaxon

-The fourth section is a NFTokenTaxon created by the issuer.
+The fourth section is a `NFTokenTaxon` created by the issuer.

 ![NFTokenTaxon](img/nftokend.png "NFTokenTaxon")

-An issuer might issue several NFTs with the same NFTokenTaxon; to ensure that NFTs are spread across multiple pages, the NFTokenTaxon is scrambled using the fifth section, a dumb sequential number, as the seed for a random number generator.
+An issuer might issue several `NFToken` objects with the same `NFTokenTaxon`; to ensure that `NFToken` objects are spread across multiple pages, the `NFTokenTaxon` is scrambled using the fifth section, a dumb sequential number, as the seed for a random number generator.
 The scrambled value is stored with the `NFToken`, but the unscrambled value is the actual NFTokenTaxon.

 ![Dumb Sequential](img/nftokene.png "Dumb Sequential")

-Notice that the scrambled version of the NFTokenTaxon is `0xBC8B858E`: the scrambled version of the NFTokenTaxon specified by the issuer.
-But the _actual_ value of the NFTokenTaxon is the unscrambled value.
+Notice that the scrambled version of the `NFTokenTaxon` is `0xBC8B858E`: the scrambled version of the `NFTokenTaxon` specified by the issuer.
+But the _actual_ value of the `NFTokenTaxon` is the unscrambled value.

 ### Token Sequence